jackhwl/Angular/wl-app/myReadme.md

 # notification in effect

-## move app.component to core/container folder
+## move app.component to core/container folder, navigation folder to core folder